tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: How are Amazon EC2 instances billed, by the hour?
 Second?
 A: It depends.
 EC2 instances running Linux or Windows are biled by the second.
 Others are billed by the hour.
 Any partial hours are billed as a full hour for these other instance types.

+- Q: You have been running an on-demand Amazon EC2 instance running Linux for 4hrs, 5 minutes and 6 seconds.
+How much time will you be billed for?
+A: 4hrs, 5 minutes and 6 seconds

 - Q: What is RDS?
 A: Amazon RDS is a relational database service that is compatible with several database engines, including MySQL.
 A key benefit is that it simplifies database administration by providing automated backups and automated software patching.
 RDS provides automated backups by default.

 - Q: What is AWS Glue?
 A: AWS Glue is a service used to load data from Amazon S3, transform it, and move it to another destination.
 It is termed "Serverless data integration".